yanmingl/Heart-Disease-Prediction/README.md

 ## Project Objective

-A course project for IE 7275: Data Mining in Engineering to analyze the characteristic of subjects who have heart disease using exploratory data analysis, and figure out the best model that can be used for prediction of heart disease among K-Nearest Neighbor (KNN), Trees-based (Decision Tree, Boosted Tree, Random Forest), Logistic Regression, and Neural Network in Sklearn package.
+A course project for IE 7275: Data Mining in Engineering to analyze the characteristic of subjects who have heart disease using exploratory data analysis to avoid being such a part of patients, and figure out the best model that can be used for prediction of heart disease among K-Nearest Neighbor (KNN), Trees-based (Decision Tree, Boosted Tree, Random Forest), Logistic Regression, and Neural Network in Sklearn package for further health app development.

 ## Data & Its Preprocessing

 The [heart disease dataset](https://www.kaggle.com/sulianova/cardiovascular-disease-dataset) consists of 70000 records of patient data, 11 attributes, and one target column.
 At first, we clean the data by dropping meaningless features like ID and removing outliers under summary statistics, pair plots, and searchable medical domain knowledge.
-Then, we conduct data transformation, such as data sampling for 5000 records, one hot-encoding for the target, data normalization for the predictor, and data split to train/test with a ratio of 7/3 for further models.
+Then, we conduct data transformation, such as data sampling for 5000 records for EDA, one hot-encoding for the target, data normalization for the predictor, and data split to train/test with a ratio of 7/3 for further models.

 ## Exploratory Data Analysis
 We conduct an overall analysis on quantifying numeric variable distribution or class frequency of categorical features for subjects who have heart disease compared to those who do not.